webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

         );
 ```

-And then instead of returning just a `vec4f` for position, we declare an instance
+Then, instead of returning just a `vec4f` for position, we declare an instance
-of the structure, fill it out, and return it
+of the structure, fill it out, and return it:

 ```wgsl
 -        return vec4f(pos[vertexIndex], 0.0, 1.0);